1972 Porsche 914 1.7 with 2.0 Liter Swap

 Below is a small gallery of my paintings or visit The Groosh Wall by clicking here.
 The Groosh Wall is my feature gallery at 8080 Grand St., Dexter, Michigan.

-- Kia Motors ground-up interactive kiosk redesign for dealerships
+- Kia Motors ground-up interactive kiosk redesign used nationwide

 - Honda interactive dealership network and customer units